Drop Hole 落穴

 Installation View, Studio Gallery, Shanghai, 2023

-Moving from explorations of bodily perception to embodied labor, Yuyu’s practice integrates bodily movement, materiality, traces of handmaking, and spatial relations.
-The circle serves as a methodological model—a temporary form emerging from the contact between body and material in performance videos; a structure built through holes and spherical masses in sculpture; overlapping curved pencil lines in drawings.
-These practices continually gather and disperse along circular arcs, emphasizing the significance of process and experience.
+My practice has gradually shifted from exploring bodily perception toward concrete, embodied labor.
+Among my methodologies, the circle, as a formal model, consistently draws my interest: it emerges as a transient form from the contact between body and material in performance videos; it is a structure I build through holes and spherical masses in sculpture; it is also the overlapping, curved lines I repeatedly trace in drawings.
+These practices continuously gather and disperse along arcs, allowing the significance of process and experience to manifest as traces.

 [1] Tomoko Nakamichi, Pattern Magic, 2010.